-The Corporation is registered as a securities broker dealer and investment adviser with the Securities and Exchange Commission (SEC), and as a Futures Commission Merchant (FCM) with the Commodities Futures Trading Commission (CFTC).
+The Corporation is registered as a securities broker-dealer and investment adviser with the Securities and Exchange Commission (SEC), a municipal advisor with the Municipal Securities Rulemaking Board (MSRB), and as a Futures Commission Merchant (FCM) with the Commodities Futures Trading Commission (CFTC).
 The Corporation is a member of the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC), the National Futures Association (NFA) and other self-regulatory organizations.
 As an indirect subsidiary of DB USA, the Corporation is indirectly subject to the regulatory oversight of the FRB.

-In its capacity as a broker dealer and FCM, the Corporation clears securities and listed derivatives products for its customers, affiliates or itself on various exchanges of which the Corporation is a member.
-The Corporation provides trade execution services for a broad range of domestic and international clients and provides securities brokerage services to institutions.
-The Corporation provides a variety of capital raising, market making and brokerage services for its government, financial institution and corporate clients, including sales and trading, emerging markets activities, equity market research and investment banking.
+In its capacity as a broker-dealer and FCM, the Corporation clears securities and listed derivatives products for its customers, affiliates or itself on various exchanges of which the Corporation is a member.
+The Corporation provides trade execution services for a broad range of domestic and international clients and provides securities brokerage services and investment advisory services to private clients and institutions.
+The Corporation provides a variety of capital raising, market making and brokerage services for its government, financial institutions and corporate clients, including fixed income activities, emerging markets activities, equity market research and investment banking.
 The Corporation is also a primary dealer in U.S. government securities.